 This sticky sesame cauliflower is bursting with delicious flavor and easy to make in just 30 minutes!
-Baked cauliflower is crispy on the outside, and soft and tender on the inside.
-Serve with a sweet, tangy sesame sauce for a weeknight dinner, or a simple side dish.
+Baked cauliflower is crispy on the outside, but soft and tender on the inside.
+Serve this vegan cauliflower with a sweet, tangy sesame sauce for a weeknight dinner, or a simple side dish.
 Vegetarian and vegan friendly too!

 I have to say that my love for cauliflower has no end in sight.
-You can make so much out of it, from pizza crust to a flavorful cauliflower Alfredo sauce.
+You can make so many different types of dishes with it - from cauliflower crust pizza to a flavorful cauliflower Alfredo sauce.
 The possibilities really are endless!
-I discovered that the moment I lost my scepticism about the vegetable.

 The cauliflower 'wings' are incredibly realistic and can impress vegans and non-vegans alike.
 They are super crispy on the outside, coated in a garlicky batter with a hint of cheesiness.
-The inside of the 'wings' is very tender and soft.
-In general, they make a great meatless alternative to chicken wings.
+The inside of the 'wings' are very tender and soft.
+They make a great meatless alternative to chicken wings!

 Ever wondered why your cauliflower 'wings' may turn out soggy?
 Worry no further, because here are my top tips for making sure that these cauliflower wings turn out perfect, with just the right amount of crunch:

-- Use a large baking tray or use two trays as to avoid overcrowding because this will trap in moisture and make the cauliflower soggy.
+Use a large baking tray (I like these) or use two trays as to avoid overcrowding because this will trap in moisture and make the cauliflower soggy.

-- Keep in mind that after you add the sauce to the cauliflower wings, they won't be as crispy.
-That way, it's best to serve them immediately.
+Keep in mind that after you add the sauce to the cauliflower wings, they won't be as crispy.
+So it's best to serve them immediately.
 You can also serve the sesame sauce as a dip instead for the most crispiness.
 The dip option also works great for serving these at parties where they may sit out for a long time.

 Ingredients you will need

-- Flour.
+Flour.
 To make this recipe gluten-free, use gluten-free all-purpose flour.
 I've made this with gluten-free flour multiple times and it works almost as well as ordinary flour.
 If this is not a concern, any all-purpose flour will do just fine.

-- Nutritional yeast.
-This is a great ingredient for adding a 'cheesy' flavour to vegan recipes.
+Nutritional yeast.
+This is a great ingredient for adding a 'cheesy' flavor to vegan recipes.
 This Bragg's Nutritional Yeast is the most well known brand.

-- Plant based milk of your choice.
+Plant based milk of your choice.
 Use an unsweetened variety.
 I used almond milk for mine!

-- Tamari or soy sauce, depending on whether you want to make this dish gluten-free.
+Tamari or soy sauce, depending on whether you want to make this dish gluten-free.
 I like this gluten-free tamari.

-- Maple syrup.
+Maple syrup.
 You can use any liquid sweetener of your choice, or coconut sugar.
 I prefer to use maple syrup.

-- Sriracha.
+Sriracha.
 Adjust how much you use depending on how spicy you want the sesame sauce to be.
 I use this all the time, so I buy these big bottles!

-- Cornstarch and water to make a cornstarch slurry, used to thicken the sauce.
+Cornstarch and water to make a cornstarch slurry, which is used to thicken the sauce.

-- Sesame oil for adding even more crispiness to the cauliflower wings.
+Sesame oil for adding even more crispiness to the cauliflower wings.
 This is my preferred brand.

-- Sesame seeds.
+Sesame seeds.
 One of the key ingredients here, that will give this dish its signature flare!
 You can use either black or white sesame seeds, or a mixture of both.
 These tri-color seeds are a fun choice.